 assignments; it uses Googletest cases that we supply with the testing

 You will learn about these tools in Programming Assignment #0.

 Here are a few hints to ensure that you will understand the grading process

 If this information does not match your expectations from running the assignment's self-checks while developing your code, contact your TA/Reader.
 It is best to meet with your TA/Reader during their common-lab hours: he/she can talk to you about your code and run it while you are present, to help resolve the difference.
 But, if we have to modify your code to grade it properly (see the typical source of problems above), we will deduct points.
 I hope that by students carefully writing/submitting their code, these grading anomalies and point deductions will be minimized during the quarter.

 There are many ways to communicate with me (and other staff and students).

 Here is a quick overview.

-Note that for questions that are not specific to you -questions that are relevant to the entire class- it is best to ask them on the appropriate Message Board Forum.
+Note that for questions that are not specific to you -questions that are relevant to the entire class- it is best to ask them in the appropriate Piazza Message Folders.

 Updated Software for